basanthsk/chicken-disease-classification/README.md

 ```

 ### DVC cmd
-1. dvc init # instialization of the dvc
+1. dvc init # initialization of the dvc
 2. dvc repro # to run the pipeline

 ## AWS CICD Deplyement with github actions